 Considering that the project operates with minimum margins, just having most of its assets frozen for an unknown amount of time would be disastrous.

 This chapter continues on the same idea as the previous one, but we’ll view the issue from another angle.
-Instead of focusing on getting permission to accept payments at all we’ll focus on the problem that accounts can be frozen at any time, for arbitrary reasons.
+Instead of focusing on getting permission to accept payments at all, we’ll focus on the problem that accounts can be frozen at any time, for arbitrary reasons.
 This isn’t a problem with cryptocurrencies, as they cannot be frozen.

 Freezing funds, not just payments